Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Jackson Anti Gravity Bass: Uniquely designed basses named after their light weight, appearing in the 2003 catalog only with high end components, available in four and five string.
 Designed by Harry Fleishman, and looks the part too!
 USA made.
 Discontinued quickly but there are CS versions out there.

-Monarkh and MF-1: A modern single-cut shape from Jackson, not to be confused with the 90s JJP Jackson.
+Monarkh, MF-1, and DR: A modern single-cut shape from Jackson, not to be confused with the 90s JJP Jackson.
 Features 24.75 scale and compound radius fretboard unless noted otherwise.
 Marty Friedman models are named MF-1 but are the same shape.
+The new Diamond Rowe sig is also a Monarkh variant.

 Jackson Dominion: A line of signature guitar for Mark Morton of Lamb of God, based (somewhat) off of the SweeTone Jazz’R, a custom shop guitar.
 Notably these are 24.75 scale and hardtail.